antiochtheatre/antiochtheatre.github.io/sponsor.md

   </figcaption>
 </figure>

-Engraved brass plaques are available for $xxx.
+Engraved brass plaques are available for $250.
 They will be mounted on the seat back(s) of your choice, first come first served, throughout all seating areas (main theatre, balcony, new theatre.)

 ----
 <div style="text-align: center">